 Digital Image Correlation

-ARAMIS is a non-contact and material-independent measuring system based on digital image correlation.
-It offers a stable solution for full-field and point-based analyses of test objects of just a few millimeters up to very large structural components.
+ARAMIS is a non-contact turn-key measuring system based on Digital Image Correlation.
+It is used across industries for full-field and point-based analyses of test objects of just a few millimeters up to very large structural components.
 ARAMIS is material and scale independent.
 If the component can be seen, it can be measured!

-The system performs high-precision measurements with a 3D measurement resolution in the sub-micrometer range, regardless of the specimen’s geometry and temperature.
-There is no need for a time-consuming and expensive preparation.
+The ARAMIS technology can performs high-precision measurements with a 3D resolution in the sub-micrometer range, regardless of the specimen’s geometry and temperature, reducing the need for time-consuming and expensive preparation.
 ARAMIS is commonly used to replace strain gauges, extensometers, laser scanning vibrometers, accelerometers and other mechanical sensors.
 It can measure dynamically and accurately:

 - 3D coordinates